radiomicsgroup/liver-SALSA/README.md

     - `scanX_GT.nii.gz`: ground truth segmentations of the example scans (just in case you want to check out how it compares to a manual segmentation)

-- Folder `src` contains all the code, it's subdivided in:
+- Folder `src` contains all the code for the pipeline itself, it's subdivided in:
     - `data`: including functions for data pre-processing and post-processing
     - `models`: where the model is placed and script that runs inference
     - `utils`: several functions for basic uses of the pipeline (generate csv, gifs...)